Qual è la formula della velocità di avanzamento per la tornitura, e come lo usi?

 • Tool material: Carbide tools can handle higher feeds than HSS.

-• Desired finish: A roughing cut needs a higher feed (to remove material fast); a finishing cut needs a lower feed (Per una superficie liscia).
+• Desired finish: A roughing cut needs a higher feed (to remove material fast); a finishing cut needs a lower feed (per una superficie liscia).

 Common feed per revolution values (for single-point turning tools):

-• Ruvido (carbide on steel): 0.005–0.020 inches per revolution (DPI)
+• Roughing (carbide on steel): 0.005–0.020 inches per revolution (IPR)

 • Finitura (carbide on steel): 0.001–0.005 IPR